 If you need to renew your passport in person will have to take a trip to your local passport agency.

-To do this you may need to call the national passport information centre and make an appointment.
+To do this you may need to call the national passport information center and make an appointment.

 Unfortunately, you cannot renew your passport at a passport acceptance office, like a post office.